 - Dry cat food is much higher in carbohydrates than a cat’s natural prey, and even the grain-free kibbles contain potato which is a very starchy vegetable.
 When fed long term, high-carb dry cat food leads to obesity, diabetes and often irritable bowel disease in cats.

 - Cats are descended from desert creatures, naturally they get most of their water from their food.
 Feeding dry cat food causes chronic dehydration which leads to serious urinary tract problems such as crystals and infections.
 It can also lead to kidney damage over time.
 High quality meat based canned foods or a raw meat diet are much more suitable for cats.

 - Contrary to some theories, dry cat food does nothing to clean teeth.
-The only way to effectively clean your cats’ teeth is by veterinary cleaning under anesthesia and prevention by brushing – if you can condition your cat to accept it.
+The only way to effectively clean your cats’ teeth is by veterinary cleaning under anesthesia.
 In fact a high carb diet contributes to dental problems due to the sugars that form when carbohydrates are broken down.

 - We all know that a diet based on whole foods is healthier than processed foods.
 The same is true for cats!
 There is a difference between meeting the basic needs for short term sustenance and sustaining long term health.

 The Ideal Diet for Your Cat

 - The ideal diet is the one your cat and his ancestors has been eating for thousands of years – primarily whole fresh raw rodents, rabbit and a few game birds and insects.